 - Convenience – a pre-existing question identified and designed by someone else which you have adopted.

-- Trends or Fads – questions that arise from certain circumstances this situation is generally transient and as these circumstances change the enthusiasm for the topic also changes.
+- Trends – questions that arise from specific circumstances.
+This situation is generally transient, and as these circumstances change, the enthusiasm for the topic also changes.